USC to not offer tuition refunds | Daily Trojan

 “We are focused on returning to activities in clinical care and clinical education, research, teaching, learning, and creative and athletic experiences that recognize the risks of the spread of the disease,” the email read.
 “All of this forward planning is being done with the full recognition that what we do at USC forms the foundation for successful lives and careers, and is the basis of a strong civil society.”

-The dean’s list will also be suspended for the Spring 2020 semester to lessen pressure on students amid the transition to online classes and the adjusted grading policy, the email read.
+The dean’s list will also be suspended for Spring 2020 to lessen pressure on students amid the transition to online classes and the adjusted grading policy, the email read.

 The email also announced that the University has received $19 million in government funding through the CARES Act, half of which is federally mandated to go toward students who are in need of emergency financial assistance.
 Students who are undocumented or international or who have not met academic progress requirements for the spring semester will be unable to access these funds and may apply to the USC Student Basic Needs Fund instead, Zukoski wrote.